Day 33: Phyllis Tickle

 Lenzin our German ancestors used to call this season, and since then we have called it “Lent.”
 It is a time when Christians decorate stone churches with the sea’s color and wrap their priests in the mollusk’s purple.
 It was once a time when all things passed through the natural depression of seclusion, short food supplies, and inactivity, a time when body and land both rested.
 It is still, in the country, a final sanity before the absurd wastefulness of spring.

-Tickle is contributing editor in religion for Publishers Weekly and the author of more than two dozen books.
-She lives in the rural community of Millington, Tennessee.
+Tickle (1934–2015) was a contributing editor in religion for Publishers Weekly and the author of more than two dozen books.